 ConclusionWe like protein as a means to assist with weight loss.
 We also like when a company does not add unneeded ingredients into a product.
 BioTrust Low Carb Protein is one of the purest products on the market.
 Compared to similar products on the market, like Slim Fast, BioTrust Low Carb Protein contains more protein and is free of growth hormones.
 The product also contains natural enzymes assisting with the absorption of protein, an ingredient not seen in comparable products.
 The downside of BioTrust Low Carb Protein is the price.
 Standard protein powders cost in the neighborhood of $20 per bottle.
 BioTrust Low Carb Protein costs $50.

 BioTrust Low Carb Protein Questions & Answers:

 We checked high and low for information on Biotrust Low Carb Protein to create this helpful FAQ.

-Biotrust phrased shortly for Biotrust Low Carb Protein, side effects may include increased bowel movements, nausea, thirst, bloating, cramps, fatigue, and headache, according to some user comments.
+Biotrust Low Carb Protein side effects, according to user reviews, may include mild headache.
 Some of these side effects may be attributed to the artificial sweetener, Stevia.

 What are the ingredients in Biotrust Low Carb Protein?

-Biotrust Low Carb Protein contains the following ingredients: Casein, whey protein isolate , milk protein concentrate, whey protein concentrate, Stevia leaf extract, monk fruit extract, cocoa powder, inulin, Prohydrolase, cellulose gum, guar gum, xanthan gum, natural flavors, salt.
+Biotrust Low Carb Protein ingredients include casein, whey protein isolate , milk protein concentrate, whey protein concentrate, Stevia leaf extract, monk fruit extract, cocoa powder, inulin, Prohydrolase, cellulose gum, guar gum, xanthan gum, natural flavors, salt.